Ericsson: Shareholding changes

 The acquisition of other telecommunications companies put pressure on Ericsson's finances; in 1925, Karl Fredric Wincrantz took control of the company by acquiring most of the shares.
 Wincrantz was partly funded by Ivar Kreuger, an international financier.
 The company was renamed Telefonaktiebolaget L M Ericsson.
 Kreuger started showing interest in the company, being a major owner of Wincrantz holding companies.

 Wallenberg era begins

 Ericsson was saved from bankruptcy and closure with the help of banks including Stockholms Enskilda Bank (now Skandinaviska Enskilda Banken) and other Swedish investment banks controlled by the Wallenberg family, and some Swedish government backing.
 Marcus Wallenberg Jr. negotiated a deal with several Swedish banks to rebuild Ericsson financially.
-The banks gradually increased their possession of LM Ericsson "A" shares, while ITT was still the largest shareholder.
+The banks gradually increased their possession of LM Ericsson "A" shares, while International Telephone & Telegraph (ITT) was still the largest shareholder.
 In 1960, the Wallenberg family bought ITT's shares in Ericsson, and has since controlled the company.